IEA-Paris/PPIAS/content/articles/Education & Marginalised Communities - Session 4.md

     researchgate: ''
     mendeley: ''
   reference: ''
-abstract: 4th Q&A session on the theme "Education & Marginalised Communities " based
+abstract: ' Q&A session on "Education & Marginalised Communities "  at the WPRN 21
-  on 6 projects registered on WPRN database
+  conference in Paris on December 10th 2021 based on 6 projects registered in WPRN database'
 picture: ''
 picture_copyright: ''
 yt: nskJV6c0vEU